EDP Renovaveis Seeks to Boost Growth in Asia through Direct Renewable Power Sales to Japanese and Korean Companies

 See also: EDP Renewables Continues Global Expansion and Breaks Records in Q1 2023

 Governments worldwide are striving to strike a balance between tax revenues and incentives to attract investments in renewable energy as part of their efforts to transition to greener grids and achieve carbon neutrality.
-In response to the U.S. (IRA), which raised concerns about potential disadvantages for European companies, the European Commission introduced a green deal industrial plan in February.
+In response to the U.S. Inflation Reduction Act (IRA), which raised concerns about potential disadvantages for European companies, the European Commission introduced a green deal industrial plan in February.

-EDPR is among the companies that have decided to allocate more capital to the United States following the IRA.
+EDPR is among the companies that have decided to allocate more capital to the following the IRA.
 Stilwell d'Andrade pointed out that taxes and limitations on power tariffs in certain European nations hindered new investments, whereas U.S. policies encouraged companies to invest there.
 He warned against imposing additional taxes, as they discourage further investments, noting that the combined profits of Europe's top 10 utilities are still less than the profit of one of the top five oil and gas companies.

-As EDP's renewables unit expands its global footprint, its strategic shift towards engaging with corporate customers in Japan and represents a significant milestone in its pursuit of growth in the Asia-Pacific region.
+As EDP's renewables unit expands its global footprint, its strategic shift towards engaging with corporate customers in Japan and South represents a significant milestone in its pursuit of growth in the Asia-Pacific region.
 By forging partnerships with corporations and advocating for clear regulatory frameworks, EDPR aims to unlock the vast potential for renewable energy investment in these countries.

 1 comments